CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/add.md

 ### Syntax

-A form of this command is available for each channel type.
+A form of this command is available for each channel type:

 ```
 netq add notification channel email